mosne/mosne-dots/readme.txt

 == Images ==

-assets/images/cat.webp
-https://wordpress.org/photos/photo/2186606b72/
-A white and grey cat with green eyes peering through green leaves of a houseplant.by Mosne / Paolo Tesei/ CC0 1.0
+"A white and grey cat with green eyes peering through green leaves of a houseplant" by Mosne / Paolo Tesei, CC0 1.0 https://wordpress.org/photos/photo/2186606b72/